 This week’s listening practice report focuses on one of the big games in Spanish football – the Basque derby between Athletic Bilbao and Real Sociedad.
-You can listen to the report by clicking on the link above, and you can also read the transcript of the report (below).
+You can find more football words and expressions in our glossary of footballing phrases, and you can visit our site to access all the previous posts and podcasts.
+If you have any suggestions or questions then contact us at firstname.lastname@example.org.
 There are also explanations of key vocabulary (in bold) at the end of the post.

 Listening Practice: The Basque Derby